When I was seventeen, my grandmother gave me a little inspirational pocket card with the quote “Life is a journey, not a destination.”

 “I wished I had known then what I know now.

 But honestly, there are also times that I’m glad I didn’t know what I know now.
 Because a huge part of living is the process of learning and figuring it all out.

-And if you stop and think about it, we don’t ever really figure it ALL out, do we?
-Nope.
-Not completely.
+If you stop and think about it, we don’t ever really figure it ALL out, do we?

 What is the meaning of “Life is a Journey?”

-It’s so much easier said that done.
+It’s so much easier said than done.
 Believe me, I know.
 I spent so much of my time in my 20s and even 30s just trying to get to the next best thing.

 And while there isn’t anything wrong about wanting things in your life or having aspirations, sometimes those goals and dreams do distract us from the beauty in the daily moments.

 I’ve been doing this my entire life….focusing on the destination more than the journey.

 And finally, in my forties, I get it.

 The destination matters, but the journey makes it all worthwhile.